Raising of school leaving age in England and Wales: Reasons

 Figures were published in June 2006 showing that 76.2% of all young people aged 16–18 were already in further education or training, meaning that the rise would only affect around 25% of young people who may have otherwise sought employment immediately upon finishing compulsory education.
 This did not specifically state that young people would remain in secondary school, but rather by law be required to continue their education full or part-time, whether that be in sixth form, college or work based training.
 At the time of the original proposals, 80% of 16-year-olds stayed in full-time academic or vocational education, or go on a government-financed training course.
 In a survey of 859 people, 9/10 supported the plans for the age increase.

 A report published by the DfES showed that although there were around 70% of 16-year-olds who remained in full-time education, this declined to less than 50% by the time they reached 18, with the majority finding unskilled employment and even fewer going into employment where their training had relevance.
 There is also a small increase in those who become unemployed by the time they reached 18, which the government hoped to reduce with the act.
-It is these cases of unemployment which the government believed to be the toughest, whom it classified as NEET (Not in Education, Employment or Training).
+It is these cases of unemployment which the government believed to be the toughest, those not in education, employment or training ("NEET").
 In 2006 an additional 7% of 16 year olds fell into this category and the proportion rose to 13% among 18 year olds.
 In practice, only 1% of young people were classified as NEET during their time aged 16–18, due to churn between training, employment and NEET classification.

-The government cited statistics suggesting that the number of unskilled jobs available had fallen from 8 million in the 1960s to 3.5 by 2007, with predictions a further drop to 600,000 predicted by 2020.
+The government cited statistics suggesting that the number of unskilled jobs available had fallen from 8 million in the 1960s to 3.5 million by 2007, with predictions of a further drop to 600,000 predicted by 2020.
 They believed that the extension of compulsory education until the age of 18 would mean many more young people would leave education in a much better position to find skilled employment.
 Speaking in March 2007, Chancellor Gordon Brown stated that around 50,000 teenagers would be paid a training allowance to sign up to college-based courses, with estimates on the available number of apprenticeships available to double to around 500,000 by 2020, with 80% being available in England, which would be an increase from the current 250,000 apprenticeships available, offered by 130,000 employers.